Fujifilm XQ1 vs Nikon Z6 II

 It is notable that the Z6 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The XQ1 does not feature such a mic input.

 The Z6 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the XQ1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XQ1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XQ1 was succeeded by the Fujifilm XQ2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the XQ1 and Z6 II can be found, respectively, in the Fujifilm XQ1 Manual (free pdf) or the online Nikon Z6 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm XQ1 and the Nikon Z6 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.